Foundations of Differential Calculus for modules over posets: Statement of Results

+\chg{Unlike the classical case, the non-singularity of the Euler form (acting in place of an inner product) cannot be used to prove the theorem but rather only to show that a virtual module with a vanishing left or right Laplacian has a vanishing Hilbert function, which is a significantly weaker statement.
+Instead we use an explicit calculation of the Laplacians for $\P=[n]$ from which we are able to draw the required consequence.}

 Computing the left and right divergence could be quite involved for a general poset.
-However, here too we recall our local approach and consider the case where the Hasse diagram for the poset in question is a tree.
-In that case the next theorem offers a rather easy calculation.
+However, here too we recall our local approach.
+Namely, while we may not be able to compute divergence for general posets, restricting to sub-posets will provide partial information.
+Thus we consider the case where the Hasse diagram for the poset in question is a tree.
+In that case our final theorem offers a rather easy calculation.

 \begin{Th}[Thm.~\ref{Thm:Divergence-tree}] Let $\P$ be a finite poset whose Hasse diagram is a tree, and let $N\in k\Pone\mod$.
 For any object $y\in\P$ let $\caln_y$ denote the neighbourhood of $y$ in $\P$, and let $\widehat{\caln}_y$ be the associated line poset.
-Then the following statements hold. \begin{enumerate} \item $L_{\phi}(N)(y) \cong \bigoplus_{(u,y)\in\Pone}N(u,y),\quad{and}\quad L_{\beta}(N)(y)\cong \colim_{\widehat{\caln}_y}N|_{\widehat{\caln}_y}$. \item $R_{\phi}(N)(y) \cong \lim_{\widehat{\caln}_y} N|_{\widehat{\caln}_y},\quad\text{and}\quad R_{\beta}(N)(y)\cong \bigoplus_{(y,v)\in\Pone} N(y,v)$. \end{enumerate} \end{Th}
+Then the following statements hold. \begin{enumerate}[(1)] \item $L_{\tau}(N)(y) \cong \bigoplus_{(u,y)\in\Pone}N(u,y),\quad{and}\quad L_{\sigma}(N)(y)\cong \colim_{\widehat{\caln}_y}N|_{\widehat{\caln}_y}$. \item $R_{\tau}(N)(y) \cong \lim_{\widehat{\caln}_y} N|_{\widehat{\caln}_y},\quad\text{and}\quad R_{\sigma}(N)(y)\cong \bigoplus_{(y,v)\in\Pone} N(y,v)$. \end{enumerate} \end{Th}

-If the Hasse diagram of $\P$ is a tree, thus in particular an acyclic quiver, then $\Ext^i_{k\P}(M,N)$ vanishes for $i>1$ \cite[Theorem 2.3.2]{Derksen-Weyman}, and the Euler pairing can be computed as an ordinary inner product of dimension vectors \cite[Proposition 2.5.2]{Derksen-Weyman} (See Lemma \ref{Lem:Euler-form}).
-For more general posets Proposition \ref{Thm:pairing} uses projective (or injective) resolutions of a module and standard homological algebra to give an easy relation between the two types of pairings.

-Composing the gradient with the left and the right divergence, we obtain \hadgesh{left and right Laplacians $\Lap^0$ and $\Lap_0$}, respectively.
-Borrowing terminology from analysis, we define \hadgesh{left and right harmonic modules}, namely such that their corresponding Laplacians vanish.
-By analogy to graph theory, where the left and right Laplacians coincide, one may wonder whether left and/or right harmonic modules also have a vanishing gradient.
-The answer to this question turns out to be much more subtle, but in the case where the poset in question is linear this turns out to be the case.